Rhyan2/Adedipe23/Automation.md

 ## Errors and Solutions:**
 - Error: Compatibility issues with the deployment environment.
   - Solution: Ensure that the deployment environment supports the required libraries and versions.
+  - Verify the versions of dependencies required by your software.
+Use tools like ldd to check library dependencies for binary files.

 - Error: Input data format mismatch.
   - Solution: Validate and preprocess input data to match the format expected by the model.